 AFTER OBTAINING A DEED POLL

-After you have signed and witnessed your Deed Poll, you will have to notify all relevant record-holders of your change of name.
-When we send you your Deed Poll we will also send you a list of such potential record-holders, which is as follows:
+After you have signed and witnessed your Deed Poll, you will have to notify all relevant record-holders of your name change.
+When we send you your Deed Poll we will also send you a list of such potential record-holders.
+The list is as follows: